-Localizely uses Amazon Translate and Google Translate as Machine Translation providers.
+Localizely integrates with Amazon Translate and Google Translate as its machine translation providers.

-Then choose the target languages that you want to translate to.
-Optionally you can narrow down string keys selection by choosing tags.
+In the dialog, select the target languages you want to translate into.
+Optionally, you can narrow down the selection of string keys by choosing tags to filter.

 Previous: Professional Translation Services